analythium/openfaas-rstats-templates/README.md

 * plumber.

-More server frameworks are being explored, such as the Rserve based RestRserve, or the httpuv based opencpu, fiery, and beakr. **PRs are welcome!**
+More server frameworks are being explored, such as the Rserve based RestRserve, or the httpuv based opencpu, fiery, and beakr.
+See [**ROADMAP**](/analythium/openfaas-rstats-templates/issues/19) for details. **PRs are welcome!**

 ## Usage